 The lower the prices, the lower your profit margins.
 Low profits and revenues won’t keep your business afloat for too long.
 Conversely, when the competition is too low, it means fewer people are interested in the services you offer.
 It’s the law of demand and supply.

 When there’s no demand for mechanical services in the area, you’ll not succeed in your business.
-It’s, therefore, easier to find out what people really want and provide it for them.
+It’s, therefore, easier to find out what people want and provide it for them.
 Than persuading them to buy something they hardly need or want.

 Is a Mechanical Services Business a Good Business to Start?